amanrav24/RingCache/README.md

 # RingCache

-RingCache is a **Redis-inspired, distributed in-memory key–value cache** written in modern C++.
+RingCache is a **memcache-inspired, distributed in-memory key–value cache** written in modern C++.
 It is designed as a **systems-focused learning project** that explores how real-world caches work under the hood, including networking, consistent hashing, concurrency, eviction policies, and metrics.

 This project prioritizes **clarity of architecture and correctness** with performance in mind.